SimplifiedLogic/Nitro-CELL-FREE_AUTOMATIONS/README.md

 </p>

 # Nitro-CELL FREE AUTOMATION Workbooks
-The Excel Workbooks in this REPO are provided at NO COST executable automation examples for Creo Parametric using Nitro-CELL.
+The Excel Workbooks in this REPO are provided at NO COST / FREE executable Nitro-CELL automation examples for Creo Parametric.
+These automations were created to address common automation pain points for users and administrators.

 * Batch Exports
 * Batch Conversions